 Table 9.1 presents the components (sage-grouse threats, habitats, and populations) that will be monitored to be able to better understand the level of threat to sage-grouse and sagebrush ecosystems and what can be done to respond to the threat for sage-grouse.
 Elements for inventory monitoring and management action monitoring are outlined as well as the relevant agencies from which monitoring information will be gathered.
-Monitoring information will be collected across the extent of SGMA and provided at the site, landscape, PMU and state levels and by core, priority, and general management areas.
+Monitoring information will be collected across the extent of Service Area and provided at the site, landscape, PMU and state levels and by Priority, General, and Other Habitat Management Areas.
 In addition, known changes in extent between years will be documented and total extent of treatments will be summarized.